openmc-dev/openmc/docs/source/io_formats/settings.rst

 temperature in the range of 325 K to 355 K will be used to evaluate cross sections.
 If the ``<temperature_method>`` is "interpolation", the tolerance specified applies to cell temperatures outside of the data bounds.
-For example, If a cell is specified at 695K, a tolerance of 15K and data only available at 700K and 1000K, the cell's cross sections will be evaluated at 700K, since desired temperature of 695K is within the tolerance of the actual data despite not being bounded on both sides.
+For example, if a cell is specified at 695K, a tolerance of 15K and data is only available at 700K and 1000K, the cell's cross sections will be evaluated at 700K, since the desired temperature of 695K is within the tolerance of the actual data despite not being bounded on both sides.

   *Default*: 10 K